 New York's Preparation for Nuclear War

 During my 1961 summer break from law school, I took a position with the New York State Department of Health Office of Medical Defense in Albany.
-The official in charge was James H. Lade, M.D., a longtime employee of the department whose previous position included syphilis control.
+The official in charge was James H. Lade, M.D., a longtime department employee whose previous position included syphilis control.
 When I first came on the job, Dr. Lade explained that his office’s primary mission was to take charge of medical catastrophes in the event of a nuclear war.
-The office had been created on July 29, 1950, during the cold war “to draw up plans for the mobilization of medical resources in the case of enemy attack.”
+The office was created on July 29, 1950, during the Cold War “to draw up plans for the mobilization of medical resources in the case of enemy attack.”
 It was initially funded, in part, by the Defense Production Act of 1950.

-One of my first jobs was to accompany another employee to a warehouse in Cohoes to inventory hospital equipment and medicine.
-I was told that there were similar stockpiles throughout the state, some in state prisons.
+One of my first jobs was accompanying another employee to a warehouse in Cohoes to inventory hospital equipment and medicine.
+I was told there were similar stockpiles throughout the state, some in state prisons.

-Now I wonder whether, later in this decade, there will be warehouses filled with obsolete ventilators, masks, gloves, and other Covid-19 paraphernalia that we are now acquiring but may be deemed unnecessary after a vaccine is invented and put into universal use.
+Now I wonder whether, later in this decade, there will be warehouses filled with obsolete ventilators, masks, gloves, and other COVID-19 paraphernalia that we are acquiring but may be deemed unnecessary after a vaccine is invented and put into universal use.

-May 13, 2022 Update: We now have vaccines, but are warned that it is unlikely that covid variances will never go away, and there will likely be more pandemics in the future.
+May 13, 2022 Update: We now have vaccines but are warned that it is unlikely that COVID-19 variances will ever go away, and there will likely be more pandemics in the future.

 Friday, November 01, 2019